-And these low-yield accounts are were most Americans are keeping their spare change.
+And these low-yield accounts are where most Americans are keeping their spare change.

-This means that a high-yield account is the perfect place to store your emergency savings, work on a downpayment for a new home, or start your vacation fund.
+This means that a high-yield account is the perfect place to stash your emergency savings, work on a down payment for a new home, or start your vacation fund.
 While you work to increase your savings, your account will be helping you out!

 Here's everything you need to know to score a high-interest account and make more money with your money.

 Understand 'high interest'

 APY, or annual percentage yield, is the first number you will see when looking for a savings account.
 That's the yearly rate of return on the money in your account, and it includes compound interest, which is the interest earned on your interest.